Seirdy/seirdy.one/content/meta/wcag-conformance.md

 : I supply a focus indicator with excellent contrast ([ST G195](https://w3c.github.io/wcag/techniques/general/G195)) and give all graphics a border, should their background colors blend into the page background.
 Borders follow guidelines for non-text contrast.
 Any graphic containing text that must be read also has a transcript available.

 [SC 1.4.12: Text Spacing](https://w3c.github.io/wcag/understanding/text-spacing.html)
 : My entire stylesheet is optional, and overrides of anything related to the forms of spacing or sizing covered by the SC should not cause any issues.
-Furthermore, I line spacing to 1.5 using CSS ([ST C21](https://w3c.github.io/wcag/techniques/css/C21)).
+Furthermore, I set line spacing to 1.5 using CSS ([ST C21](https://w3c.github.io/wcag/techniques/css/C21)).
 I do not set word, letter, and paragraph spacing; these are all set by the user-agent.

 [SC 1.4.13: Content on Hover or Focus](https://w3c.github.io/wcag/understanding/content-on-hover-or-focus.html) : The only content available on hover is content exposed by a `title` attribute.
 I ensure that this content is not made exclusively available through the `title` attribute; it must also be visible in the surrounding text, or previously in the document.
 Moreover: content exposed by the `title` attribute is actually an exception listed by this SC, so I pass.